 The responsibility you have to yourself now is to take good care of your heart.
 Soothe your pain.
 Know that this is not about you, and that he is losing a real opportunity here.
 Know that your heart is strong.
 And that you are courageous.
 You were willing to go to the next step.
 And let go of worrying about what he will do.
 Instead, go inside yourself and take care of your inner feeling state.
 Learn to center yourself and nurture yourself.
 This will make you stronger and wiser.
 And let your true friends support you through this time.
 Come back home and reclaim yourself.
 Breathe full breaths, all the way down to your belly.
 Give yourself some time to grieve and honor your heart.
 Stop pursuing him.
 At this point there is nothing to do there.
 There is only something to do inside yourself, in terms of really going deep and letting the love you are fill you up inside, fill up every cell of your being.
 This is a time of quiet and healing and renewing your spirits.
 Do not stray from that path.

-In terms of working with your inner feelings and healing them, Based on over 20 years of working with couples to heal their relationships, I have written ane-Book you can download off our website.
+In terms of working with your inner feelings and healing them, Based on over 20 years of working with thousands of people to heal their relationships in my couples retreat, I have written a relationship help book you can download now or get in print.
 It offers step-by-step tools and strategies:

 • Learn how to change patterns that damage love.